Chapter 15 Detect Lies and Reduce Bias

 The goal of data visualization is to encode information into images that capture true and insightful stories.
-But we’ve warned you to watch out for people who lie with charts and maps.
-In fact, in the Introduction we intentionally manipulated visualizations about income inequality to demonstrate how the same data can be rearranged to paint very different pictures of reality.
+But we’ve warned you to watch out for people who lie with visualizations.
+Looking back at income inequality examples in the Introduction to this book, we intentionally manipulated charts in Figure 1.1 and Figure 1.2, and maps in Figure 1.3 and Figure 1.4, to demonstrate how the same data can be rearranged to paint very different pictures of reality.
 Does that mean all data visualizations are right?
 Definitely not.
 On closer examination, we declared that the second of the two charts about US income inequality was misleading because it intentionally used an inappropriate scale to hide the truth.
 But we also confided that the two world maps were equally truthful, even though the US appeared in a darker color (signaling a higher level of inequality) than the other.

 How can two different visualizations be equally right?
 Our response may conflict with those who prefer to call their work data science, a label that suggests an objective world with only one right answer.
 Instead, we argue that data visualization is best understood as interpretative skill that still depends on evidence, but more than one portrayal of reality may be valid.
 As you recall, our field has only a few definitive rules about how not to visualize data, which we introduced in Chapter 7 on chart design and Chapter 8 on map design.
 Rather than a binary world, we argue that visualizations fall into three categories.

 First, visualizations are wrong if they misstate the evidence or violate one of these rigid design rules.
 For examples of the latter, if a bar or column chart begins at a number other than zero, it’s wrong because those types of charts represent values through length or height, which readers cannot determine if the baseline has been truncated.
 Similarly, if the slices of a pie chart adds up to more than 100 percent, it’s wrong because readers cannot accurately interpret the chart, which also incorrectly presents data.